cozy/cozy-proxy/client/doc/onboarding.md

 Returns true if the step has to be active for the given `user`.
 Returns `true` by default.
 This method can be overriden by specifying an `isActive` method in constructor parameter.

+#### save(data)
+* `data`: Data to send to the server

+This method returns by default a resolved Promise.
+This method may be overriden in a step object config.
+To work, it just needs to return a Promise.

 ##### Example
 ```javascript
 let step = new Step({